-In the course of any choice-making process, whether its regarding career, relationship, health, finances – you name it, there is that underlying whisper gnawing at you taking that first step, or even the 59th step: “What if I’m WRONG?”
+In the course of any choice-making process, whether its regarding career, relationship, health, finances “ you name it, sometimes there is that underlying whisper gnawing at you as you take that first step, or even the 59th step: "What if I’m WRONG?"
 Do you know what I’m talking about?

-Now, this part that fears humiliation is normally a very one part of each of us, who has been shamed, guilted and embarrassed.
-I don’t know if you remember what that feels like – that first conscious experience of being wrong, but basically, it’s unbearable and something to be avoided at all cost.
+Now, this part that fears humiliation is normally a very small part of each of us, who has been shamed, guilted and embarrassed.
+I don’t know if you remember what that feels like “ that first conscious experience of being wrong, but basically, it’s unbearable and something we wish to avoid at all cost.

-Many time I’ve stayed in relationships and in jobs, in locations etc, far too long, just to avoid the possibility that my choice may be the wrong choice and the consequences would be unbearable!
-At some point though, suffering the consequences of being wrong outweighed the staying; the scales were tipped and, well, I took that first step not knowing if I would survive.
+Many times I’ve stayed in relationships and in jobs, in locations etc, far too long, just to avoid the possibility that my choice may be the wrong choice and the consequences would be unbearable!
+At some point though, suffering the consequences of being wrong outweighed the staying out of fear of being wrong.
+The scales were tipped and, well, I took that first step, not knowing if I would survive.

-Survive I did, yet, I’ve never gotten completely comfortable with making those choices that creates separation from another person.
+Survive I did.
+Yet, I’ve never gotten completely comfortable with making those choices that create potential separation from another person.
 There’s always two sides to the story and distinguishing the who’s right and who’s wrong always gives me the heebie-jeebies.
-One of us is going to fall short in this conversation, one of us will be the bad guy, one of us will have to eat crow – you get the picture.
-In my first marriage, to avoid these conversations and the potential anger from my husband (fear of anger is right up there with fear of being wrong), I’d capitulate, I configured in my head how I was WRONG, I said I was sorry and the whole conversation would get dropped.
+Our current paradigm has us belief that one or the other of us is going to fall short in this conversation, one of us will be the bad guy, one of us will have to eat crow “ you get the picture.
+In my first marriage, to avoid these conversations and the potential anger from my husband (fear of anger is right up there with fear of being wrong), I’d capitulate.
+Instead of having an honest heartfelt conversation with him, I would configure in my head how I was WRONG.
+I would then say I was sorry and the whole conversation would get dropped.
 I saved us both from long heated battles.
 That was how I avoided vulnerability.
 That may sound backwards, but sometimes that’s what we do.

 Taking the Leap

-Today, taking that leap by saying goodbye to this individual, I still feel that vulnerability to the potential consequences of being wrong about him or the circumstances.
-However, this time I’m willing to risk the consequences, feeling the vulnerability – actually being vulnerable to . . . .
+Today, taking that leap of faith, by saying goodbye to this business associate, I still feel that vulnerability to the potential consequences of being wrong about him, about me, or the circumstances.
+However, this time I’m willing to risk the consequences, feeling the vulnerability and the fear, and doing it anyway – following my highest truth, no matter what.

 When we make choices about what we want to do with our lives, our jobs, careers, etc, so often that questions what if I’m wrong hold us hostage.